 8. Etude Wines

 Tony Soter founded Etude Wines almost 40 years ago, with the philosophy that superior grape growing practices would produce a superior libation.
-The commitment to excellence paid off with multiple Etude wines scoring above 90 points.
+Hence, Etudes’s commitment to excellence paid off with multiple Etude wines scoring above 90 points.
 Etude welcomes you to choose from several tasting experiences or to join their wine club and attend their amazing wine club events.

 California is home to so many award-winning wineries.
 Make plans to visit these wineries and tell us what you think!